Mayor's Remembrance Sunday turnout hope

 A similar ceremony will also take place at Charlie’s Mast on Lytham’s Green, where deputy mayor Coun Ray Thomas will represent Fylde, and William Sagar Playing Fields, Kirkham, led by town mayor Coun Elaine Silverwood.

-Kirkham’s Remembrance Day service is at the town’s war memorial at 2pm, with Coun Thomas representing Fylde after leading the civic party at Lytham at 11am.
+Kirkham’s Remembrance Day service is at the Cenotaph in Memorial Park at 2pm, with Coun Thomas representing Fylde after leading the civic party at Lytham at 11am.